bytecrusher/MaritimeDataServer/README.md

 The **Maritime Data Server** is a web application that stores data and display it to the user.
 It requires a MySQL database for storing the data and a web server with PHP support.
 To display the data some HTML, CSS and JS is used.
 The **MDS** can display the data (that come from sensors) in graph/gauges or charts.
-Also it is possible to configure boards and sensors, or add new boards to a user account.
+Also it is possible to configure boards and sensors, add new boards to a user account and send notification emails for offline boards or critical sensor values.

 ## Description
 The server is organized in a